 What are the magical ingredients of a compelling chamber music performance?
 The New Zealand String Quartet has been honing the art of chamber music performance and coaching since 1987.

-Attendees will be able to observe members of the NZSQ coaching student chamber ensembles for the first hour, followed by the opportunity to “lift the lid” on their own teaching processes in an audience Q&A session between 11.00 and 11.30am.
+Attendees observed members of the NZSQ coaching student chamber ensembles, followed by an opportunity to “lift the lid” on their own teaching processes with an audience Q&A session.

 12.00 – 2.00PM | MARRYING TEACHING WITH PERFORMING ROOM #115 – MUSIC DEPT, UNIVERSITY OF AUCKLAND

-Michael Hill Jury member and internationally respected kiwi violinist, Wilma Smith, will lead an inclusive discussion about the symbiosis of teaching and performing and the fundamental importance of the practice of listening.
-You are encouraged to come with your questions for Wilma on any topic.
+2023 Michael Hill Jury member and internationally respected kiwi violinist, Wilma Smith, led an inclusive discussion about the symbiosis of teaching and performing and the fundamental importance of the practice of listening.
+Attendees were encouraged to come with questions for Wilma on any topic.

 2.30 – 3.30PM | INSTRUMENT CARE AND ACQUISITION TIPS with RARE VIOLINS OF NEW YORK | THE HARPSICHORD ROOM – MUSIC DEPT, UNIVERSITY OF AUCKLAND

-Ziv Azari co-founder of Rare Violins of New York, has come to New Zealand as a guest of the Michael Hill International Violin Competition.
-While staying Ziv has generously agreed to present this seminar and share some of his own insights from a career built as both a performer and for the last 21 years, as one of the most respected instrument dealers in the world.
+Ziv Azari co-founder of Rare Violins of New York, came to New Zealand as a guest of the Michael Hill International Violin Competition.
+While staying Ziv generously agreed to share some of his own insights from a career built as both a performer and for the last 21 years, as one of the most respected instrument dealers in the world.

-This seminar will help budding musicians and their families learn the tips and tricks to look out for when purchasing that ‘next’ level of instrument, as well as valuable care and maintenance advice to ensure your instrument develops and ages in an optimum way.
+This seminar was designed to help budding musicians and their families learn the tips and tricks to look out for when purchasing that ‘next’ level of instrument and how to care for the instrument to ensure your investment is protected and the instrument’s qualities continue to develop.

 4.00 – 6.00PM | MASTERCLASS WITH NING FENG WESTLAKE GIRLS HIGH SCHOOL